 - 7-12.
 During weekend Battle Assembly (BA), SM may be authorized reimbursement up to \$500 per round-trip travel expenses if they are outside the normal commuting distance.
 In addition, Reserve units may reimburse lodging expenses or provide lodging during IDT training. - 7-13.
-For more information: Contact Army Reserve Administrator for current USAR policy and at https://www.milsuite.mil/book/docs/DOC-409905.
+For more information: Contact the Army Reserve Administrator for current USAR policy.